aaronfury/SimpleCal/README.md

 * Move settings over to a block element instead of the Inspector Panel
 * Option to display metadata icons
 * Option to display thumbnail to the right or the left in agenda view
+* Option to display month/year "headers" in agenda layout 2